2021 Kabul airport attack: Attack

 Amid the 2021 evacuation from Afghanistan, a crowd of local and foreign civilians fled to the airport to be evacuated.
 At Abbey Gate, one of the gates into the airport, a suicide bomber detonated an explosive belt.
 After the explosion, gunfire erupted and all gates to the airport were closed.
-US officials said that IS-KP gunmen opened fire into the crowd after the explosion and US troops returned fire.
-According to several reporters, eyewitnesses attributed at least some of the gunfire into the crowd and consequent deaths after the explosion to panic by US troops.
-The Pentagon acknowledged the possibility of US responsibility for some deaths in a news conference on 28 August.
+U.S. officials said that ISIS–K gunmen opened fire into the crowd after the explosion and U.S. troops returned fire.
+According to several reporters, eyewitnesses attributed at least some of the gunfire into the crowd and consequent deaths after the explosion to panic by U.S. troops.
+The Pentagon acknowledged the possibility of U.S. responsibility for some deaths in a news conference on 28 August.

-The explosion occurred by a canal where US forces were checking evacuees' passports, visas and other documentation before allowing them inside the airport.
+The explosion occurred by a canal where U.S. forces were checking evacuees' passports, visas and other documentation before allowing them inside the airport.
 An eyewitness stated that the explosion felt as if someone had pulled the ground from under his feet, and saw other evacuees thrown into the air by the force of the blast.
 Initial reports erroneously stated that a second explosion had taken place at the nearby Baron Hotel.
-The following day, it was confirmed that there was no such second explosion.
+The following day, it was confirmed that there had been no second explosion.

-The attack was carried out by IS-KP, which claimed responsibility and named the bomber as Abdul Rahman Al Logari.
-The Taliban had fought against IS–KP previously, and were helping the US forces to maintain security at the airport.
+ISIS–K, who claimed responsibility for the attack, named the bomber as Abdul Rahman al-Logari.
+The Taliban had fought against IS–KP previously, and were helping the U.S. forces to maintain security at the airport.

 Victims

-At least 182 people were killed during the attack, including 169 Afghan civilians, and 13 US service members supporting the evacuation operation.
+At least 182 people were killed during the attack, including 169 Afghan civilians, and 13 U.S. service members supporting the evacuation operation.
 Two of the killed civilians were British dual-nationals and one was the child of a British national.
 It was initially reported that 28 Taliban fighters had also been killed in the attack, but this was later denied by Taliban spokesman Zabiullah Mujahid in an interview with Radio Free Europe/Radio Liberty.
-The dead Americans were identified as eleven marines, one soldier from 8th Psychological Operations Group, and one Navy corpsman.
-The American deaths were the first US service deaths in Afghanistan since February 2020 and were the largest single loss of life of US military personnel since the 2011 Afghanistan Boeing Chinook shootdown.
+The dead Americans were identified as eleven Marines, one soldier from 8th Psychological Operations Group, and one Navy corpsman.
+The American deaths were the first U.S. service deaths in Afghanistan since February 2020 and were the largest single loss of life of U.S. military personnel since the 2011 Afghanistan Boeing Chinook shootdown.

-At least 150 more people were injured, including 18 US military personnel and a number of Taliban members.
+At least 150 more people were injured, including 18 U.S. military personnel and a number of Taliban members.